skhbabez/meet-landing-page/README.md

 ### Continued development

-I am personally still not sure about some best practices in regards to the techniques i employed here.
+I am personally still not sure about some best practices in regards to the techniques I employed here.
 Especially when it comes to images and will do some research.
 I also experimented with different spacing strategies but defaulted to using flex gap a lot.
 I personally dont like this that much and will look into alternative strategies.
 Or at leat put more focus into making repetitive structures like that more reusable.

 ### Useful resources